Why Mermaid Sucks and What I Did About It

 Critical-path topological BFS (modified Kahn's)

 Each node must be assigned to a vertical layer (column).
-Standard Kahn's BFS assigns each node the first valid level.
+Standard Kahn's topological sort assigns each node the first valid level.
 We assign the maximum across all predecessors:

 level[v] = max(level[u] + 1) for all predecessors u of v